Call for Abstract

 - Track 21-4Scientific collaboration activities

 Non-prescription medicines, commonly known as over the counter or OTC medicines, are used for treatment.
-Sales of over the counter medicines in pharmacy and grocery outlets reached £1268 5 million in 1994 about a third of the NHS drugs bill of C3 6 billion.
+Sales of over the counter medicines in pharmacy and grocery outlets reached £2.45bn in 2017, up by £52.3m compared with the previous year.
 In the late 1980s the government fuelled the over the counter market by making it easier to reclassify certain medicines from prescription only status to allow over the counter sale in pharmacies.
-Although all non-prescription medicines are required to hold a product licence, few have been evaluated in formal clinical trials in the setting in which they will be used.
-As a result many non-prescription products sold by pharmacists have been criticised for their lack of effectiveness.
+Although all non-prescription medicines are required to hold a product license, few have been evaluated in formal clinical trials in the setting in which they will be used.
+As a result many non-prescription products sold by pharmacists have been criticized for their lack of effectiveness.
 There are three legal categories of medicines prescription only medicine (POM), pharmacy medicine (P), and general sales list medicine (GSL); the last can be sold from outlets including supermarkets and drugstores.
-The principle of a class of medicines whose sale requires the supervision of a pharmacist is not unique to the United Kingdom.
+The principle of a class of medicines whose sale requires the supervision of a pharmacist is not unique to the United Kingdom

 - Track 22-1Analysis and information on possible risk of incorrect or delayed diagnosis arising from non-prescription use